Rectal Irrigation Decision Guide

 • Supports the use of TAI for all types of bowel problems

-4. Etherson et al (2017) evaluated patient perceptions of the efficacy and safety of TAI for CIC and whether there are predictive factors of perceived treatment response.
-Symptom Improvement was demonstrated in patients using TAI for chronic constipation:
+4. Etherson et al (2017) evaluated patient perceptions of the efficacy and safety of TAI for chronic idiopathic constipation (CIC) and whether there are predictive factors of perceived treatment response.
+Symptom improvement was demonstrated in patients using TAI for chronic constipation:

 • General well-being 65%